darkuser21/portfolio/README.md

 # Portfolio
 # 💫 About Me:

-I'm Sanny Prajapati, a 2nd-year B.Tech student with a passion for cybersecurity.
-My knowledge in Ethical Hacking and Cyber Security enable me to apply theory to practical scenarios like code cracking and ethical hacking.
-I'm committed to staying abreast of the evolving cybersecurity landscape and finding real-world solutions.
-As a Learner Student, I bridge academia and the professional realm, seeking collaborations and opportunities to inspire innovation in digital security.
-Highly skilled and detail-oriented cybersecurity and digital forensics expert with extensive experience in protecting critical systems and investigating cyber incidents.
-Proven ability to develop and implement robust security strategies, conduct in-depth forensic investigations, and recover digital evidence for legal proceedings.
-Expertise in malware analysis, incident response, vulnerability assessment, and network security, combined with a deep understanding of compliance frameworks and digital privacy laws.
-Strong communicator and collaborator, adept at working with cross-functional teams to mitigate risks and ensure data integrity.
-Profcient in using industry-leading tools for forensics, incident detection, and network security
+I'm Sanny Prajapati, a Cyber Security and Digital Forensic Expert with a strong passion for ethical hacking and digital investigation.
+I have contributed to cybercrime investigations with the Mumbai Cyber Police and assisted the Income Tax Department during raids as a Cyber Security and Digital Forensics expert, applying advanced analysis, evidence extraction, and vulnerability assessment in real scenarios.
+I remain committed to staying updated with evolving cyber threats and delivering effective, practical security solutions.

 ## 🌐 Socials: